-At a 6-month follow-up visit, all participants will be unblinded.
+At thea 6-month follow-up visit, all participants will be unblinded.
 Participants who originally received placebo will be offered the opportunity to receive BNT162b2 as part of the study.

-Participants $\geq 12$ years of age who originally received placebo and become eligible for receipt of BNT162b2 according to recommendations (detailed separately, and available in the electronic study reference portal) will have the opportunity to receive BNT162b2.
+Participants $\geq 12$ years of age who originally received placebo and become eligible for receipt of BNT162b2 or another COVID-19 vaccine according to local or national recommendations prior to 6 months after Dose 2 (detailed separately, and available in the electronic study reference portal) will have the opportunity to receive BNT162b2 (10 μg or 3 μg) based on age at the time at the approval.
+If a participant turns 12 years of age during the study, he or she has the following 2 options: receive 10 μg within the study (following provision of informed consent) or receive a BNT162b2 30-μg dose outside of the study.